 Don’t apply nitrogen rich fertilizers.
 These will encourage the formation of foliage, often at the expense of a large, healthy crop.

 Continue to water your plants until they begin to flower.
-Once the plants have flowered and the foliage is starting to yellow cease watering.
+Potatoes grown in containers need a lot of water.
+Once the plants have flowered and the foliage is starting to turn yellow cease watering.
 After a week you will be able to harvest the crop of new potatoes.

 New potatoes can be harvested before the plants flower.
 Watch the foliage carefully for the sign of blooms emerging.
 When you see buds harvest your crop.
 Small potatoes can be harvested earlier.

 The emergence of flower buds is a sign that your crop is nearing maturity and is almost ready to be harvested.
 For small, new tubers harvest before the buds can flower.
 If you desire large tubers allow the plants to flower and begin to die back before harvesting.

 Flowering is a sign that the plants are ready to harvest.
-This is the most difficult part of growing potatoes in containers.
+This is the most difficult part of growing in containers.
 You will need to dig through the soil looking for any tubers that feel the right size.
 These can then be harvested.

 If you are growing a variety such as Nicola the process will be slightly different.
 Carefully feel through the soil, disturbing the roots and soil as little as possible.
 After you have harvested the crop the plant will continue to grow, producing more potatoes.

 Alternatively you can harvest the entire crop in one go.
 To do this cut away the remaining foliage.
 Then empty the potting soil, picking out your tubers.

 Storing Your Crop